 Whoever said children should be seen and not heard was most certainly not a parent of a child whose speech was delayed.
-Because dealing with a late talker — in this case, a toddler who has a solid grasp of language as well as typical cognitive, social, vision, and hearing development but a limited spoken or expressive vocabulary — is a stressful experience for even the most optimistic parents.
+Because dealing with a late talker — in this case, a toddler who has a solid grasp of language as well as typical cognitive, social, vision, and hearing development but a limited spoken or expressive vocabulary — is a stressful experience for parents.

 So, what, exactly, is a late talker?

-Now, is this an issue of genetics?
+Is this an issue of genetics?

 What we do know is that language skills tend to run in families, so the late talker is likely to have another family member who had some kind of language issue.
 We don’t have a specific gene but we’ve observed these trends.

-Gotcha.
 So is the language delay a disorder?

 Well, we’re still trying to figure out what’s going on.
 There is a lot of evidence that says it’s a language delay, which means that these kids are following the typical developmental path but slower.
 There’s some research that shows there are differences in late talkers in terms of language development, which leads us to think it might be a disorder.